Field noteLead Capture9 min readMay 17, 2026

 A short list of other things that quietly kill form-email deliverability:

-Shared hosting mail.
-Sending email through cheap shared hosting (the PHP mail() function on a budget host) almost always lands in spam — the IP address has bad reputation by association with every other site on the same server.
-Routing through a real transactional email service (Resend, Postmark, SendGrid, Mailgun) usually fixes this.
+Shared-hosting mail.
+Sending through cheap shared hosting — the PHP mail() function on a budget host — usually lands in spam: the IP has bad reputation by association with every other site on the server, and the mail often goes out unauthenticated.
+Routing through a real transactional service (Resend, Postmark, SendGrid, Mailgun) is the standard fix.

-No reply-to header set.
-Without a reply-to header, the owner replies to the noreply address instead of the visitor, who never hears back.
-This isn't a deliverability issue but it kills the funnel just as cleanly.
+No Reply-To header set.
+Without it, the owner replies to a noreply address instead of the visitor, who never hears back.
+Not a deliverability bug, but it kills the funnel just as cleanly.

 Sender reputation.
-A new domain or a previously-spammy domain takes time to build reputation with the major email providers.
-Even with correct records, brand-new sending domains may land in spam for a few weeks while reputation builds.
+A new or previously-spammy sending domain takes time to earn trust.
+Even with correct records, brand-new domains can land in spam for a few weeks while reputation builds.
+It matters far more once you send in volume — newsletters, promotions, outreach — which is its own discipline: see how to send email that lands in the inbox.

 Spammy form content.
-A submission that includes the word "Viagra" or a URL in every field will get flagged on the spam-content side, regardless of authentication.
-Most legitimate forms don't have this problem — but if you're running a public form with no spam guard, you'll see this in the noise.
+A submission stuffed with a URL in every field, or classic spam words, gets flagged on content regardless of authentication.
+Most legitimate forms don't have this — but a public form with no spam guard will see it in the noise.

 No CAPTCHA or honeypot.
-A public form with no spam protection will collect bot submissions, and a flood of bot emails to the same inbox can degrade the owner's domain reputation over time.
-A simple honeypot field — invisible to humans, irresistible to bots — costs nothing to add and stops most automated submissions.
+A public form with no protection collects bot submissions, and a flood of bot mail to one inbox does the sender's reputation no favours over time.
+A simple honeypot field — invisible to humans, irresistible to bots — costs nothing and stops most automated submissions.

-Poor email headers from the form-handler.
-Some plugins and form builders generate emails with malformed or missing headers.
-Receiving servers treat these as low-quality and route them to spam.
-The fix is usually to switch to a more reliable form handler or to a transactional email service.
+Poor headers from the form handler.
+Some plugins generate mail with malformed or missing headers, and receiving servers treat that as low quality.
+The fix is usually a more reliable handler or a transactional service.

 The safer setup